jeremyschulman/netcfgbu/docs/motivation.md

 of reducing User friction.
 There are automation use-cases that follow a general pattern:

-   step-1: take snapshot of network configs before making changes to network
+   * step-1: take snapshot of network configs before making changes to network
-   step-2: make network config changes
+   * step-2: make network config changes
-   step-3: validate network is working as expected
+   * step-3: validate network is working as expected
-   step-4: take snapshot of network configs
+   * step-4: take snapshot of network configs

 And if step-3 should fail we can revert to the configs in step-1.

 To design goal for speed to to reduce the amount of time spent in step-1 so that we can get to the actual work of steps 2 and 3.
 Consider the difference in User experience it would mean if step-1 took 60 minutes vs. 60 seconds.

 With that design goal in mind I chose to take advantage of the modern Python 3.8 asyncio features rather than using a traditional threading approach.
-I have many years experience of software experience dealing with multi-threaded applications and my net-net from all of it is to avoid when possible :-)  Python 3.8 asyncio feature maturity coupled with the maturity of the asyncssh package allowed me to implement `netcfgbu` to maximize speed, reduce user friction, and increase reliability by avoiding threading.
+In my many years dealing with multi-threaded applications, my net-net from all of it is to avoid when possible :-)  Python 3.8 asyncio feature maturity coupled with the maturity of the asyncssh package allowed me to implement `netcfgbu` to maximize speed, reduce user friction, and increase reliability by avoiding threading.

 ## Fin
 I do hope this document sheds some light on my motivations for creating